CSC302Parajuniper3/CSC302Project3/README.md

 # CSC302Project3
-Description: A library for existing digital medical guidelines in FHIR format that allows other apps to retrieve them
+Description: An online collection for existing digital medical guidelines in FHIR format, with an API that allows other apps to retrieve them.
+Full API documentation can be found at the end of this file.

----
+## Where to find our documentation and meeting notes

-## Repo Layout
+### Repo Layout

 ```
 api/
-    routes/
+    mock-data/
+      ActivityDefinition/
+      PlanDefinition/
     services/
     tests/
 meeting-notes/